Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Get', the resource 'full content of a published post', and specifies the returned fields (title, body HTML, metadata).
-It distinguishes from sibling tools like get_draft or get_post_comments.
+The description clearly states the verb 'Get', the resource 'a published post by ID', and the return value 'title, body HTML, metadata'.
+It distinguishes from sibling tools like 'get_draft' (draft vs published) and 'list_published_posts' (list vs single).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.